Paperspace/terraform-provider-paperspace/README.md

 1) Install the latest version of [go](https://golang.org/dl/)

-Note: this version of the provider has been successfully compiled with go version 1.8.3

 2) Clone this repository and change to the project directory
 ```
 git clone https://github.com/Paperspace/terraform-provider-paperspace.git